Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 The Nutritional Optimisation Masterclass

-The Smart Macros algorithm is a central component of the Nutritional Optimisation Masterclass that we have now built into the Nutrient Optimiser platform.
-While the primary goal is to guide people to dial in their nutrient density to enable healthy appetite control without tracking in the long term, we have found the Smart Macros Algorithm to be extremely helpful for a lot of people to dial in their macros during the Masterclass.
+While the primary goal is to guide people to dial in their nutrient density to enable healthy appetite control without tracking in the long term, we have found the Smart Macros Algorithm to be extremely helpful to help people dial in their macros during the Masterclass.